Skip to main content

 Tip

 If you have UI and app functions tests, you can use the projects property to combine UI and app functions configurations.
-Take a look at the projects property
+See the projects property in Jest's documentation.

 Still have questions?